asianking/RetroCHTBuilder/README.md

 3. Auto format codes to meet Retroarch cht formats.
 4. Auto Increment number of cheats when add.

-ToDo | Priority
+ToDo
-Prompt to see if you want to overwrite existing file | Low Add more consoles | Low
+Prompt to see if you want to overwrite existing file Add more consoles

 Tested: